Our participatory arts programs fulfill the BFS mission!

 For more information on programs or to support BFS with a tax-deductible donation, contact us: [email protected]

-Programs are made possible with generous support from individual donors, private foundations, grantors, and our past and current project partners, including:
+Programs are made possible with generous support from individual donors, private foundations, grantors, sponsors, and our past and current project partners, including: